 - The German Agency for Renewable Resources – FNR: bioenergy

 - ZABALA Innovation Consulting: smart energy networks

-A: SMARTSPEND will organise a major conference in 2020, Brussels.
-The Conference on Access to Risk will gather private sector financiers, energy research centres and companies, and policy makers in charge of public financing of funding schemes.
+A: SMARTSPEND organised the Online Workshop “Financing Clean Energy Transition in the Context of EU Recovery” on the 30th September 2020 and rescheduled its conference for 2021, whether it will be online or in person is still to be confirmed.
+The Conference on Access to Risk Finance will gather private sector financiers, energy research centres and companies, and policy makers in charge of public financing of funding schemes.
 The main objectives of this high-profile public conference will be:

 - A greater understanding by the energy community of the availability and conditions of finance from the finance providers

 - A greater awareness of those providers of the energy community’s needs